Troy University at Montgomery: Military and Veterans

 Since 1950, Troy University has worked with military service members, veterans and their families as they pursue advanced education under the G.I.
 Bill, the Tuition Assistance Program, the MyCAA initiative, private funding and other financing options.
 Troy University is an educational partner with the U.S. Army, Navy, Air Force, Marine Corps and Coast Guard, providing military-specific scholarships and TROY for Troops support centers to military-affiliated students and veterans.
-The University proudly counts some 60 flag officers among the ranks of its alumni, has a presence on or near over 30 military installations worldwide and participates in online learning programs with all service branches.
-For generations, Troy University has understood the needs of the military student and has built a military inclusive institution offering a broad range of high quality, very affordable undergraduate and graduate academic programs supported by outstanding student services.
+The University has a presence on or near over 30 military installations worldwide and participates in online learning programs with all service branches.

 Troy currently offers an educational support site for military personnel at nearby Maxwell Air Force Base.